 Students may be required to take a drug test prior to starting an externship or clinical training component.
-If a student tests positive, he/she will not be placed in the externship or clinical component.
+If a student tests positive, the student will not be placed in the externship or clinical component.
 This policy covers situations involving positive drug screens caused by legally prescribed drugs approved by the Food & Drug Administration.
-In those instances, SJVC will employ the process interactive identify to accommodation(s), including a leave of absence to allow the student to: (1) complete the pharmaceutical cycle until the use of the drug is no longer needed, or (2) transition to an alternative medication that does not result in a positive drug screen.
+In those instances, SJVC will employ the interactive process to identify reasonable accommodation(s), including a leave of absence to allow the student to: (1) complete the pharmaceutical cycle until the use of the drug is no longer needed, or (2) transition to an alternative medication that does not result in a positive drug screen.